Lego Star Wars: The Complete Saga

 Goal Chapter Locations Mode

-Choose how locations within the Goal Chapter are generated. - Removed: Locations within the Goal Chapter are removed from the multiworld.
-Gold Bricks from the Goal Chapter will not be included in Gold Brick logic. - Excluded: Locations within the Goal Chapter are marked as Excluded, disallowing Progression and Useful items being placed there.
-Gold Bricks from the Goal Chapter will not be included in Gold Brick logic. - Normal: No changes will be made to the locations in the Goal Chapter, or to Gold Brick logic.
+Choose how locations within the Goal Chapter are generated. **Removed:** Locations within the Goal Chapter are removed from the multiworld.
+Gold Bricks from the Goal Chapter will not be included in Gold Brick logic. **Excluded:** Locations within the Goal Chapter are marked as Excluded, disallowing Progression and Useful items being placed there.
+Gold Bricks from the Goal Chapter will not be included in Gold Brick logic.
+Locations accessible from both the Goal Chapter and from some other enabled Chapter, will also be marked as Excluded. **Normal:** No changes will be made to the locations in the Goal Chapter, or to Gold Brick logic.
 Not recommended unless playing without ``!release`` after goaling.

 25